wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/3-analyze-tasks-and-scenarios-for-viva-connections.md

 managers and a handful of individuals in certain roles, and through surveys to broader audiences.

-Here are a few issues you have discovered across the organization:
+Here are a few issues you've discovered across the organization:

-- The HR Benefits team receives lots of emails every day asking where to find out information about stock, healthcare, tuition reimbursement, and childcare, so they spend several hours a day dealing with frequently asked questions and responding to inquiries on forms and documents.
+- The HR Benefits team receives lots of emails every day asking where to find out information about stock, healthcare, tuition reimbursement, and childcare.
+The team spends several hours a day dealing with frequently asked questions and responding to inquiries on forms and documents.

 - Employees in all business units at Lamna reported wanting easier access to payroll information and calendar updates and changes.

-- With so many different roles and employees in different regions, several Lamna employees complained that not having access to job-specific news or news relating to their location made it difficult to be well-informed and stay in the loop.
-This highlights the need for a central location, like the Feed, where organizational and regional news can be easily communicated to all employees.
+- With so many different roles and employees in all regions, several Lamna employees complained that not having access to job-specific news or news relating to their location.
+This complaint highlights the need for a central location, like the Feed, where organizational and regional news can be easily communicated to all employees.